Bobbybose/Compiler_Design/Program1/README.md

 **Assignment:** Program 1 - Lexicial Analyzer

--This is a lexical analyzer designed to read in input and separate it into tokens.
+- This is a lexical analyzer designed to read in input and separate it into tokens.

--Code for program is based off of Dr. Moore's example.
+- Code for program is based off of Dr. Moore's example.

--Makefile is also written based off of Dr. Moore's example.
+- Makefile is also written based off of Dr. Moore's example.

--A set of tests is included in /tests in order to test different possibilities for every token type
+- A set of tests is included in /tests in order to test different possibilities for every token type

 ## Citations
 **[Flex Manual](https://westes.github.io/flex/manual/)**